AtomCrafty/MotionTK/README.md

 # MotionTK
-Video playback library for OpenTK built on FFmpeg, inspired by the [Motion library for SFML](https://github.com/zsbzsb/Motion).
+"Motion for OpenTK", or MotionTK for short, is a video playback library for [OpenTK](https://github.com/opentk/opentk) built on FFmpeg, inspired by the [Motion library for SFML](https://github.com/zsbzsb/Motion).

 ## About
 I was looking for a lightweight video playback library for OpenTK, but couldn't find anything that met my requirements.